 - The output voltage is approximately 1.25+ (1.25v (R3/R1)).
 See the

 - R1 is generally somewhere between 100R and 330R.
 You can fiddle with this value to make the R3/R1 ratio deliver the desired output voltage.

 - There is a minimum output current required (3.5mA).
-Usually you can manage this via R1 and R3.
+Usually you manage this via the current thru R1 and R3.

 If not, then adjust R2 value to ensure that this current is drawn.
 Remember to include the current through R3.
 You could

 use the current through R2 to run an LED.
 Often the power LED runs from the unregulated side of the supply to minimize any extra

 - Don't ignore the power dissipation in R3.
 It has very nearly the entire output voltage across it. (the simplistic way to look at it